- What is Kubernetes?

-Kubernetes lets you schedule and run containers on clusters of physical or virtual machines, while automating many operational tasks.
-In other words, Kubernetes helps enterprises tap into the potential of containers in day-to-day work, in automated fashion.
+Kubernetes lets you schedule and run containers on clusters of physical or virtual machines while automating many operational tasks.
+In other words, Kubernetes helps enterprises tap into the potential of containers in day-to-day work, in an automated fashion.
 It also helps with load balancing and ensuring high-availability environments.

 Many organizations find the Kubernetes platform becomes essential when you start deploying containers in significant numbers, especially in production environments.

 Thus the many marketplace statistical signals indicating growing adoption.
 “As more and more organizations continue to expand on their usage of containerized software, Kubernetes will increasingly become the de facto deployment and orchestration target moving forward,” says Josh Komoroske, senior DevOps engineer at StackRox.